elixirschool/elixirschool/en/lessons/libraries/stream-data.md

 Like the property-based test for repeating strings, we compare the length of the new list with the product of the source list and `times`.
 The second assertion takes some explaining:

 1. We break the new list apart into several lists, each of which has the same number of elements as `list`.
-1. We then verify that each chunked list is equal to `list`.
+2. We then verify that each chunked list is equal to `list`.

 To put it differently, we make sure that our original list appears in the final list the right number of times, and that no _other_ elements show up in our final list.

 Why did we use the conditional?
 The first assertion and the conditional combine to tell us that the original list and the final list are both empty, so there is no need to do any more list comparison.
-Moreover, `Enum.chunk_every/2` requires the second argument to be positive
+Moreover, `Enum.chunk_every/2` requires the second argument to be positive.

 ### Tuples